Allocation and distribution of Income

 Management activities : Means that those who invest time and money in management activities should be considered the producers.

-Using the CAMPFIRE Revenue Guidelines the RDCs and their CAMPFIRE stakeholders should develop a district level policy.
-This policy can be enforced by adopting it as a bylaw.
-In the case of wildlife, a common method of defining producer wards is to define the ward in which the animal is hunted and killed as the producer ward.
+Using the CAMPFIRE Revenue Guidelines the RDCs and their CAMPFIRE stakeholders have developed district level policies on sharing of income between wards.
+In the case of wildlife, a common practice identifies the producer ward as the ward in which the animal is hunted and killed.

-What has happened to CAMPFIRE revenue in the past?
+What has happened to CAMPFIRE income in the past?

 What lessons have been learned?